Effective Date: November 27, 2023

 - General (non-EU) Data Privacy Requests.
 If you have any questions about updating information we have on file about you, please complete this form or contact us at email@example.com.

-- California Consumer Privacy Act Requests.
-Some individuals, including those whose information is subject to the California Consumer Privacy Act of 2018, as amended (the “CCPA”), have certain legal rights to obtain information related to the information we hold about them and to request deletion of certain information in appropriate circumstances.
-For some personal information, these rights may be exercised through your User account settings, and in all cases, requests to exercise these rights may be submitted by completing this form
+- CCPA/CPRA Requests.
+Some individuals, including those whose information is subject to the California Consumer Privacy Act of 2018, as amended (the “CCPA”) and the California Privacy Rights Act of 2020, as amended (the “CPRA”), have certain legal rights to obtain information related to the information we hold about them and to request deletion of certain information in appropriate circumstances.
+For some personal information, these rights may be exercised through your User account settings, and in all cases, requests to exercise these rights may be submitted by completing this form.

-- EU Data Privacy Requests.
-Some individuals, including those whose information is subject to European Union (EU) data privacy laws, have certain legal rights to obtain information on whether we hold personal data about them, to access personal data we hold about them, and to obtain the correction, update, amendment or deletion of such data in appropriate circumstances.
+- EU/UK/Swiss GDPR Data Privacy Requests.
+Some individuals, including those whose information is subject to European Union (EU), United Kingdom (UK), and/or Swiss data privacy laws, have certain legal rights to obtain information on whether we hold personal data about them, to access personal data we hold about them, and to obtain the correction, update, amendment or deletion of such data in appropriate circumstances.
 For some personal data, these rights may be exercised through your User account settings, and in all cases, requests to exercise these rights may be submitted by completing this form.

 - Cancel Your Account.
 You may cancel your account via your User account at any time.
 In the event that your account is cancelled by you or Litmus, or your subscription to the Services terminates or expires, following such cancellation, termination, or expiration, you will no longer be able to access any of your account information, the information that you upload or receive through your use of the Services or other personal data that we hold in our records (except as otherwise provided by applicable law).

 - California Civil Code Sections 1798.83-1798.84.
 Under California Civil Code Sections 1798.83-1798.84, California residents are entitled to ask us for a notice identifying the categories of personal data that we share with our affiliates and/or third parties for marketing purposes, and to provide contact information for such affiliates and/or third parties.
-If you are a California resident and would like a copy of this notice, please submit a written request by completing this form or by sending an email to firstname.lastname@example.org.
+If you are a California resident and would like a copy of this notice, please submit a written request by sending an email to firstname.lastname@example.org.

 - Decline to Provide.
 You may always opt not to disclose information to us, but keep in mind some information may be needed to register with us or to take advantage of some of the features of our Services.